 If Fitts’ talk of injectable technologies strikes readers as more science fiction than fact, it is because of this severe latency in public awareness.
 ModeRNA, the vaccine company partnered with Amazon Web Services, calls its messenger RNA injections ‘the software of life’; is this an inside joke?
 Google, partnered with Operation Warp Speed, gives its DeepMind AI programme administrator-level access of all servers, now including the pharmacovigilant surveillance cloud.

 Neuralnanorobotics takes connectome-mapping to the next level and enables the human individual’s long-anticipated ascension to AI-symbiote.
 I say ‘ascension’, because that’s how it’s promoted by Elon Musk, Ray Kurzweil, Klaus Schwab and the rest of them — as enhancement, augmentation, the arrival of the Nietszchean Ubermensch.
 In fact the opposite is true — this is the ascension of the Machine to the level of the human.
 As connectome-mapping has proceeded, the capacity and speed of human thought, intelligence and intuition has continually outstripped estimation; the latest discovery is that it is the dendrites as much as glions and synapses that crackle with intelligence; the human mind is decentralised, distributed, impossible to quantify.
 It is computer technology that has struggled to get to the computational level of the human brain, and one thing that strikes me from the Frontiers in Neuroscience article surveying the state-of-the-art in brain / cloud interface is that this might be the reason, or one of them, for the development of artificial intelligence in the first place — because only AI-enabled supercomputers have any chance of holistic interaction with the human mind.
 Even then the machine will be missing (or suppressing) whole levels of mental potential.
-The human mind is an open system, sacramental, that can transmit and receive from the furthest reaches and depths of this infinite reality: this reality, not virtual, programmed or simulated, not mechanical, automated or hyperreal, but real, as we, by divine right, are real.
+The human mind is an open system, that can transmit and receive from the furthest reaches of this reality: this reality, not virtual, programmed or simulated, not mechanical, automated or hyperreal, but real, as we, by divine right, are real.

 That’s why this revolution in the human condition can only be achieved by force, by the violence that is the exorcism of doubt: closing the human system.